Great Gift Books an Artist Would Love to Receive

 I’m a cook, a lover of the food writings of MFK Fisher and collect books on the cultural history of food.
 So my list of comforting books had to include some with delectable recipes!

 Got the quarantine blues?

 You could stay home, snuggle up with this book and just pretend you’re strolling in Nice with Matisse.

 “That’s the thing about books.
 They let you travel without moving your feet.”

 Can’t stop without mentioning 2 other comforting books that involve food and great artists.

-Comforting Books About Artists – Pick No 6
+Great Gift Book About a Great Artist – Pick No 6

 I’m a Kahlo scholar and ironically this is probably the most dog-eared Frida book I own.